Understanding chainsaw chain types does not need to be complicated.

 Types Of Chainsaw Chains

-For the best overview of the different types of chainsaw chains, we recommend watching this video.
+We recommend watching this video for the best overview of the different types of chainsaw chains.

 Corey Thayer, a pro tree feller, explains the different types and parts of a chainsaw chain.

-He explains the basic (but important) terminology so that we can discuss chainsaw chains and understand how they work.
+He explains the basic (but important) terminology to discuss chainsaw chains and understand how they work.

-When looking to buy a new chain for your chainsaw, it’s always best to bring in the old one to the store – especially if you’re unsure about what you need.
-Most dealers won’t mind you bringing the entire saw in either.
+When looking to buy a new chain for your chainsaw, it’s always best to bring the old one to the store—especially if you’re unsure about what you need.
+Most dealers won’t mind you bringing the entire saw in, either.

 Chainsaws are high-risk machines that need to be treated with respect and diligence.
 Getting the wrong chain could have dire consequences.

 Another way to ensure you choose the correct chain is to check the chainsaw bar.
-More often than not, the bar will have the necessary chain specifications on it.
+Usually, the bar will have the necessary chain specifications on it.

 Understanding Chainsaw Chains

-There are 3 main measurements you need to know when buying a new chain:
+There are three main measurements you need to know when buying a new chain:

 - Gauge